ORF-4450/Pathfinder-Java/README.md

 Windows, Mac and RoboRIO native binaries are included with the jar.
 To compile for your own platform, see the master README.

-This is a customzied version created by team 4450, Olympia Robotics Federation.
+This is a customized version created by team 4450, Olympia Robotics Federation.

 ## Using the Library
 Full examples are provided under `examples/`